 ii.
 License Renewal

 Your license needs to be renewed every year.
-The fee can vary depending on the license type and categories selected (usually around $50–$100).
+The fee can vary depending on the license type and categories selected (usually around $50–$100), especially if you are offering landscape design Minneapolis services.

 c.
 Nursery Dealer

 Planning to sell plants, shrubs, or trees?
-You’ll need to register with MDA as a Nursery Stock Dealer or Nursery Grower.
+You’ll need to register with MDA as a Nursery Stock Dealer or Nursery Grower, especially if you provide landscaping Duluth MN services.

 i.
 Nursery Stock Dealer License